amwong/vsi-is/vsi_is_create_instance_cli.md

     ```
     {:screen}

-    Remember the floating IP `Address` for later.
+    Remember the floating IP address for later.

 Need more help?
 You can always run `ibmcloud is help` when needed.
 {: tip}